endoflife-date/endoflife.date/products/artifactory.md

 > Artifactory provides support for a number of package formats such as Maven, Conan, Debian APT,
 > NPM, Helm, Ruby, Python, and Docker.

-Artifactory is proposed both as self-hosted and SaaS.
-This page only tracks releases for the self-hosted offer.
+Artifactory is available in self-hosted and SaaS editions.
+This page only tracks releases for the self-hosted offering.
 Note that not all releases are made available to self-hosted customers, hence the gaps between the release cycles.

 JFrog supports all versions of Artifactory from their date of release going forward 18 months.
 But